 Although the media are widely reporting this as a highly political move to set aside well-established science, the opposite is the case.
 With this appointment, Trump will significantly contribute to the removal of politics from science and re-establish a sound and healthy scientific debate.

 Climatology has not been a proper science since the hockey stick graph fraud ended all public discourse nearly two decades ago.
-With Happer as an advisor to the president, that charade may finally come to an end.We value your comments!
-Please weigh in on our comment section below.
+With Happer as an advisor to the president, that charade may finally come to an end.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com